PHP

 ?>

-Quando uma subclasse sobrecarrega a definição de um método do pai, php não chamará o método pai.
+Quando uma subclasse substitui a definição de um método do pai, o PHP não chamará o método pai.
 Fica a cargo da subclasse chamar o método pai ou não.
-Isso também aplica a definições de métodos Construtores and Destrutores, Sobrecarregados e Mágicos também.
+Isso também se aplica a definições de métodos Construtores e Destrutores, de Sobrecarga e Mágicos.

 Exemplo #3 Chamando um método pai